tarunc/gulp-jsbeautifier/README.md

 ```

 ### Beautifier options
-The "beautifier options" are the same used by js-beautify with underscore.
+The "beautifier options" are the same underscored options used by js-beautify.
 See the [js-beautify docs](https://github.com/beautify-web/js-beautify) for a list of them.

 All "beautifier options" placed in the root, are applied to CSS, HTML and JavaScript, unless there are no specific ones.